Mariah Carey responds after HOA threatens to fine Florida man over Christmas decorations

-SAN FRANCISCO, C.A.
-(KRON) – How early is too early to decorate for Christmas?
+SAN FRANCISCO (KRON/NEXSTAR) – How early is too early to decorate for Christmas?

 Mariah Carey has thoughts.